Chemistry Creates,

 Chemistry Lessons for the Next Administration & Congress

-No matter who is in the White House come January, the American Chemistry Council is committed to working with the next Administration and Congress to champion science-based policy solutions across all levels of government.
+The American Chemistry Council is committed to working with the Trump Administration and Congress to champion science-based policy solutions across all levels of government.

 Learn moreLearn How Chemistry Creates, America Competes.